Paul Lynde: The Hollywood Squares

 In 1966, Lynde debuted on the fledgling game show The Hollywood Squares and quickly became its iconic guest star.
 Eventually, he assumed a permanent spot as the "center square", a move that ensured that he would be called upon by contestants at least once in almost every round.
-Despite an urban legend to the contrary, Lynde remained in the center at the producers' discretion.
+Despite an urban legend claiming Lynde's contract guaranteed him the center square, he remained in the center at the producers' discretion.
 On The Hollywood Squares, Lynde was best able to showcase his comedic talents with short, salty one-liners, spoken in his signature snickering delivery.
-Many gags were thinly-veiled allusions to his homosexuality.
-Other jokes relied on double entendre, an alleged fondness for deviant behaviors, or dealt with touchy subject matter for 1970s television.
+Many gags were thinly veiled allusions to his homosexuality.
+Other jokes relied on double entendre or an alleged fondness for deviant behaviors, or dealt with touchy subject matter for 1970s television.

-Appearing a total of 707 times, Lynde garnered considerable fame and wealth from the series.
-He eventually became disenchanted with being what he called "boxed into" The Hollywood Squares and he departed the series in 1979.
+Appearing in 1,083 episodes, Lynde garnered considerable fame and wealth from the series.
+He eventually became disenchanted with being what he called "boxed in" to The Hollywood Squares and he departed the series in 1979.
 In 1980, The Hollywood Squares experienced a downward trend in Nielsen ratings and Lynde was approached about returning to the program.
-He initially declined but changed his mind when told he would receive co-star billing with host Peter Marshall.
-He returned to the series in the spring of 1980 and remained with the show until its cancellation in February 1981.
+He initially declined, but changed his mind when told he would receive co-star billing with host Peter Marshall.
+He returned to the series in the spring of 1980, and remained with the show until its cancellation in February 1981.

 Voice acting

-Between 1969 and 1973, Lynde did extensive voice work on animated cartoons, particularly for Hanna-Barbera Productions.
+Between 1969 and 1974, Lynde did extensive voice work on animated cartoons, particularly for Hanna-Barbera Productions.
 His most notable roles include: